barryclark/jekyll-now/_posts/2016-11-18-Open-data-will-help-drive-economic-development-and-innovation-for-Delaware.md

 title: Open data will help drive economic development and innovation for Delaware
 ---

-> _The following article appeared in the Nov.
-8, 2016 issue of the [Delaware Business Times](http://www.delawarebusinesstimes.com)._

 This past month, the State of Delaware launched its [Open Data Portal](http://data.delaware.gov) – an interactive, online repository of state issued datasets.
 While this may seem to be a small step forward for the state, the Open Data Portal has the potential to be a driver for economic development and innovation.

 The open data movement, which traces its roots in the United States to the Freedom of Information Act of 1966, has gained substantial momentum across the country over the past decade.
 Open data, as defined by Open Knowledge International, is data which “...can be freely used, modified, and shared by anyone for any purpose.”
 Typically, as is the case in Delaware, this implies the release of public information held by government agencies – whether local, state, or federal – in an easily accessible fashion with no restriction on its use by individuals or businesses.